-The Bay Silver property is located on Bear River ridge, a few kilometers north of Stewart, BC.
-It controls the old United Empire mine from which limited production of high-grade silver was seen in the 1930’s.
+The Bay Silver property includes the old United Empire mine from which limited production of high-grade silver was seen in the 1930’s.
 Ore from the mine was shipped to the valley floor below by way of a tramline, portions of which still remain on the property.

-In previous assessment reports, a 0.61-metre chip sample across the vein assayed two grams per tonne gold, 8679.7 grams per tonne silver, 20.3 per cent lead and 20.2 per cent zinc.
+According to BC government filed assessment reports, a 0.61-metre chip sample across the vein assayed two grams per tonne gold, 8679.7 grams per tonne silver (253 oz/ton of silver), 20.3 per cent lead and 20.2 per cent zinc.
 The No. 3 zone is reported as being located about 100 metres south of the No. 4 zone.
 This shear zone contains long lenses of quartz mineralized with pyrite, pyrrhotite, galena and sphalerite.
 These lenses are up to 1.8 metres wide associated with a stockwork of sulphide stringers and are hosted in schist which has a strike of 150 degrees.

 The lower showings, 300 metres east of the No. 4 zone, consist of two quartz-sulphide veins.
 The southernmost vein lies along the contact between a large granodiorite dike on the east and hornfelsed argillite to the west.
 The vein contains lenses of pyrrhotite, sphalerite, galena and tetrahedrite in a gangue of quartz.
 In a previous assessment report a 0.91-metre chip sample across the vein assayed 42.30 grams per tonne gold and 1,273 grams per tonne silver.
 A second vein 120 metres to the north assayed 15.96 grams per tonne gold and 2,268 grams per tonne silver over a narrow width.

 All of this early work was carried out prior to NI43-101 and as such cannot be relied upon.
 It is presented here solely to provide historical context.